 Just because your wedding is scheduled during the winter months, doesn’t mean that you need to hibernate indoors.
 Consider turning your favorite winter wonderland into a comfortable setting for your guests with a cozy tent, heaters, and warm lighting.
 If it happens to snow on your big day, use the backdrop to your advantage!
 Brave the cold to make sure you get some outdoor photos – falling snow will make for a dramatic and beautiful addition to your wedding photos.

 If your venue has a fireplace, use it!
 We love the idea of saying “I Do” in front of a blazing fire, with snow falling quietly outside.
 Regardless of whether you’ll be using an indoor venue or transforming an outdoor space, we suggest using warm accents to create a cozy and romantic setting.
 Think garland, blankets, twinkle lights, and candles.
-If you’re looking to add more dramatic warmth, consider using candelabras or an arch in your ceremony.

 Go Formal, and Don’t Forget the Accessories